Pet Internal Medicine

 Internal medicine is one of the most challenging fields in veterinary medicine.
-The very nature of its name suggests something hidden, something INSIDE and mysterious.
+The very nature of its name suggests something hidden, something INSIDE and something mysterious.
 Other areas of medicine seem more straightforward.
-In dermatology, for example, we can see clearly the organ we wish to examine.
+In pet dermatology, for example, we can clearly see the organ we wish to examine.

-Our entire team routinely collaborates on challenging cases to ensure the most comprehensive care, and patients who are hospitalized receive the benefits of 24 hour care in our state-of-the-art intensive care unit.
-We accept the opportunity to solve your pet’s medical puzzle so readily that our medical director’s nickname is “House, D.V.M.”—but the challenge of finding a solution to our pet’s problem is not a game to our staff.
+Our entire team routinely collaborates on challenging cases to ensure the most comprehensive care, and pet patients who are hospitalized receive the benefits of 24-hour care in our state-of-the-art intensive care unit.
+We accept the opportunity to solve your pet’s medical puzzle so readily that our medical director’s nickname is “House, D.V.M.”—but the challenge of finding a solution to our pet’s problem is not a game to our veterinary staff.
 We take this mission very seriously, and we use every bit of our diagnostic and therapeutic capabilities to help your pet stay as healthy as possible for as long as possible.

 Beyond the first step of diagnosing a complicated and difficult illness, we are there for the life of your pet, to help manage a chronic illness or prevent recurrence of others.
 We welcome questions and calls from our clientele 24 hours a day and we do not consider any question not worth the asking.

-Our doctors work closely with their nursing team, so that someone is available to answer a question or promptly return your call when you are worried about your pet.
-If you have a family veterinarian, our doctors work closely with them to diagnose perplexing problems, then establish a specific diagnosis and treatment plan.
+Our veterinarians work closely with their nursing team, so that someone is available to answer a question or promptly return your call when you are worried about your pet.
+If you have a family veterinarian, our veterinarians work closely with them to diagnose perplexing problems, then establish a specific diagnosis and treatment plan.